Have you ever felt like you needed to do a digital detox?

 Here are four things I did to get myself on a better track.

 Step 1: Update Podcast Subscriptions

-I eliminated all but two political podcasts from my library.
-This was way more difficult than I thought it would be because there are so many good ones.
+I eliminated all but two political podcasts from my library, which was way more difficult than I thought it would be.
+(There are so many good ones!)